mbund/blog/content/posts/interactive-security-sandbox/index.md

 Also, keep in mind that the performance is not great.
 It is best to keep as much as possible inside eBPF, and only reach out to a userspace helper for I/O tasks.
+For my use case, already approved paths can be determined in pure eBPF, so it should be as fast as any other LSM like AppArmor (which is to say, very little overhead).
+If I reach out to userspace, it is to block intentionally for a long time, so I don't even really care about the performance of it.

 ### Stacking LSMs